phucduongminh/React-SecurityCode-Training/CSP header config/Readme.md

 Task
 Allow scripts from both your own domain and https://api.thirdparty.example to be loaded.
 (Remember to separate the directives with ;)

+### Allow React inline styles
+When using a React component library, a lot of the styling is done inline.
+In general, it's recommended to avoid allowing the unsafe-inline styling option.
+A more secure solution is to use a nonce, a randomly-generated cryptographic value that changes for each request.
+By having the nonce present in the CSP header and attaching it to all style tags, the browser can prevent loading sources that don't match the nonce.

+There's no API present in this lab.
+We'll be using __GENERATED_NONCE__ as a placeholder value.
+The host serving the webpage can replace this with a randomly-generated nonce on each request.

+Task 1
+Add a style-src directive in the CSP header;
+Allow all styles coming from self or that match the __GENERATED_NONCE__.
+Keep in mind that a nonce directive value is prefixed by nonce-.

+Task 2
+When using a component library, the nonce should be included in the style tags added by the library.
+The BoatInsurances application uses the MUI component library (but this code will be different for other component libraries).
+MUI uses a CacheProvider to add the nonce to its components.

+In Wrapper.tsx:

+Import createCache from '@emotion/cache';
+Call createCache with an object that has: a nonce, with the __GENERATED_NONCE__ string as its value. a key with "boatinsurances" as its value.
+Task 3
+Wrap the <App /> component in a <CacheProvider>
+Assign the result of the createCache call to the CacheProvider value attribute.